This, the most listened-to radio talk show in America.

 I am not anti-good health.

-I'm simply I'm standing up for freedom and liberty, and I am not one of these people that thinks people from the government are infallible, that they never make mistakes, and all they ever want to do is help us and protect us.
+I'm simply, I'm standing up for freedom and liberty, and I am not one of these people that thinks people from the government are infallible, that they never make mistakes, and all they ever want to do is help us and protect us.

-What they really are are people who think we are incapable of taking care of ourselves, and little nannies who want to control every aspect of all of our lives, and I'm not in that game.
+What they really are are people who think we are incapable of taking care of ourselves.

-So I don't even need to hear the rest of the sound bite.
+So I don't even need to hear the rest of the soundbite.

-Um coming up, I'll get to it pretty soon.
+Coming up, I'll get to it pretty soon.

-CNN did a segment on uh my screw you, Ms. Sabillius, uh that that uh they did an MSNBC yesterday, and all this that I'm I'm influencing people to not take the vaccine and they're gonna get sick and so forth.
+And all this that I'm influencing people to not take the vaccine and they're going to get sick and so forth.

-Um and I've got a compromise on this.
+And I've got to compromise on this.

-And I don't want to take the time to say H1 in one every time I have to talk about this.
+And I don't want to take the time to say H1N1 every time I have to talk about this.

-Ozzie Osborne.
+Ozzy Osborne.

 Ozzy Osborne, like when his family had that reality TV, this is what we're watching here.